 We head toward the historic Battery Point district, pausing in Salamanca Place by a cast iron pot once used to boil down whale blubber.
 There’s also a monument to Abel Tasman, whose name inspired the post-convict-era re-branding of Van Diemen’s Land.

-According to Jenny, the Salamanca Place warehouses were derelict by the 1970s, only saved by the eponymous market’s unexpected rise.
-Today they form Hobart’s most recognisable streetscape, and the place to wine and dine.
-Galleries and gift shops abound.
+According to Jenny, the Salamanca Place warehouses were derelict by the 1970s and only saved by the eponymous market’s unexpected rise to prominence.
+Today they form Hobart’s most recognisable streetscape and are the place to wine and dine.
+Galleries and gift shops also abound.

 We walk through a gap between these former warehouses and up Kelly’s Steps.
 Reminiscent of the timeworn stone stairs in The Rocks district in Sydney, this is the only aspect of this Hobart historic walking tour that may pose a problem for those with restricted mobility.

-Upon request Jenny stops at Battery Point’s renowned Jackman & McRoss bakery.
+Upon request, Jenny stops at Battery Point’s renowned Jackman and McRoss bakery.
 Coffee and delectable cake are just what’s needed after more than two hours of walking.